 Composer is a dependency manager for PHP.
 It makes your life easy.
 If you are a Java developer and have used Apache Maven, you’ll find Composer a familiar tool.
 Unlike Maven, dependencies are declared in a file called composer.json which is normally placed in the root directory of a PHP project.
 All dependencies are, by default, downloaded into the /vendor subdirectory from https://packagist.org.
 In Apache Maven, files are coming from Maven Central (default).

 It is also worth mentioning that the downloaded dependencies also carry with them their own composer.json file.
-So although you have one dependency in your composer.json file, that dependency may have dependencies to other libararies as well.
+So although you have one dependency in your composer.json file, that dependency may have dependencies on other libraries as well.

 To start using the libraries, just include ‘vendor/autoload.php’ to your application’s bootstrap process.
-These are just a few things you’ll encounter in Composer but many of the underlaying concepts and principles used are similar to that used or implemented in Maven (except those more advance stuffs).
+These are just a few things you’ll encounter in Composer but many of the underlying concepts and principles used are similar to that used or implemented in Maven (except the more advanced stuff).

 Definitely, Composer is not Apache Maven.
 PHP is another world.